Haima Family

 The Haima Family is a compact sedan and hatchback produced by the Chinese manufacturer Haima Automobile.
 The model was introduced in 2003.

-Haima Family I (2003–2007)
+Haima Family I (2003–2010)

 The first generation Haima Family was a badge engineered version of the eighth generation Mazda 323 with completely redesigned front and rear ends sold in China by Haima Automobile.
+Production went from 2003 to the 2010 model year.